yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

-My interests lie in arithmetic geometry, number theory, and algebra.
-Specifically,
+My research interests mainly lie in arithmetic geometry, algebraic number theory, and algebra.
+Specifically, some of the topics I'm curious about are:

-- Brauer groups
 - \\(\mathbb A^1\\)-enumerative geometry
+- Brauer groups and rational points
-- Geometric ramification theory
+- Ramification theory of varieties and sheaves
-- Quantum algebra
+- Various topics in algebra

-are some examples of topics I'm curious about.

 ### Publications
 - **This is the title of your paper** \\